This article is part of The Ascender, the Highrise platform for articles and resources.

 If you believe the complaints are unjustified, or if the issue persists even after your attempts to resolve or control it, consider discussing the matter with your supervisor or manager.

-Alternatively, you can organize a workplace mediation by bringing in an experienced mediator, preferably, someone with human resources experience, to resolve the issue.
+Alternatively, you can organize a workplace mediation by bringing in an experienced mediator, preferably, someone with human resources experience to resolve the challenge.
 Provide a factual account of the situation and any steps you have taken to address the concerns.
-For the best outcome, inform your co-worker of this step, and why you believe it will help in finding solutions.
+For the best outcome, inform your coworker of this step, and why you believe it will help in finding solutions for the impasse.

 Regardless of the complaint or outcome, use the situation as an opportunity for personal growth and development.
 Reflect on the feedback received and work on areas where you can enhance your skills, communication, and working relationships.
-This will give you the necessary skills for how to deal with co-workers who complain about you.
-It will also help to foster a positive work environment.
+This will give you the necessary skills how to deal with coworkers who complain about you and foster a positive work environment.

 Want to read more from us?
 Subscribe to our newsletter to read our latest resources